 This program includes the opportunity to engage in a research project with a faculty member in your major program, as well as funding opportunities for undergraduate research.

-Study abroad opportunities are available through specific programs in Arts and Sciences, specifically International Studies and the Department of Modern and Classical Languages, as well as through the University's Office of International Education.
+Study abroad opportunities are available through specific programs in Arts and Sciences, specifically International Studies and the Department of Modern and Classical Languages, as well as through the University's Office of Study Abroad.

-The Office of International Education can also help students with making international travel arrangements, and finding funding for study abroad.
+The Office of Study Abroad can also help students with making international travel arrangements, and finding funding for study abroad.

 The University offers several resources to help you study and with your academic skills, including homework assistance, study skills workshops, and Student Instructors (SIs) for some courses.
 You do not have to wait until you are having academic difficulties to take advantage of these resources!